Injured in a car accident with an uninsured motorist? Why it’s so important to carry UM and UIM coverage.

 If you’ve been injured in a car accident caused by an uninsured driver (or a hit and run), you basically have two options:

-- Sue the at-fault driver (if you can identify them) and hope that they are financially solvent, or
+- Sue the liable driver (if you can identify them) and hope that they are financially solvent, or

 - File an uninsured motorist claim with your own insurance company.

 Unfortunately, most uninsured drivers are essentially judgment-proof.
-Even if you went through the process of filing a lawsuit and winning in court, your likelihood of actually recovering compensation from them is extremely low.
+Even if you went through the process of filing a lawsuit and winning in court, your likelihood of actually recovering compensation from the at-fault party is extremely low.

 Uninsured Motorist Claims vs. Underinsured Motorist Claims